-GERS members were appointed by Structure & Functions.
-All members are at-large, representing the entire campus community rather than their Schools or departments.
+GERS members were appointed by the Academic Senate's Structure & Functions committee.
+All members are at-large, representing the entire campus community rather than their schools or departments.

-GERS convened in March 2018 and rotated the Chair position among its members until August, when they chose a permanent Chair to shepherd the recommendations through faculty governance.
+GERS convened in March 2018 and rotated the Chair position among its members until August, when they chose a permanent chair to shepherd the recommendations through faculty governance.

 Because of the time sensitivity of this committee's work, Structure & Functions designated two alternates to attend meetings and be ready to step in if necessary.
-These alternates were full contributors to our proposed GE program but could not cast votes.
+These alternates were full contributors to GERS's curriculum development process but could not cast votes.

 Committee members are: